amandabee/workshops/2018/advanced_media_institute/maps.md

 **Step 9:** Last step, *Tools > Publish*

 *Note:* [New Media Report](https://newmedia.report/tutorials/google-maps/) includes a nice Google Map tutorial if you want to keep playing with Google Maps.

+## Mapping Polygons in Fusion Tables

+Fusion Tables makes it a little harder to merge data into a boundary file, but they do maintain a good collection of boundary files.
+We can select the US States data from their [boundary files](https://support.google.com/fusiontables/answer/1182141?hl=en) and merge it with our CDC data.

+We're going to have to walk through a few steps:

+**Step 1:** Upload the csv of CDC data directly to a new fusion table.

+**Step 2:** Open the [USA State Boundaries](https://support.google.com/fusiontables/answer/1182141?hl=en) shape file.

+**Step 3:** Use "Find table to merge with" to find your CDC table.

+**Step 4:** Merge -- remember we need to make sure we've got an apples to apples merge.

 ## Mapbox